briansmlee/briansmlee.github.io/docs/_esl_posts/04_03_Exercises.md

 ### 4.2

+*Please see the problem statement in the book.*

 (a) Follows from rearranging terms in $\hat{\delta}\_2(x) > \hat{\delta}\_1(x)$ using LDA discriminant functions from (4.10).

 (b) Let's obtain the normal equations for (4.55) w.r.t. $\beta$ and show that it is equivalent to (4.56).